 For fiscal 2009, we paid our Non-Executive Chairman of our Board of Directors a retainer of \$225,000 for services rendered.
 This amount will remain the same for fiscal 2010.
 Mr. Beazer is eligible to receive grants of stock options, SSARs, and both performance-based and time-based restricted shares, at the discretion of our Compensation Committee.
 In determining the amount of equity compensation to be granted to Mr. Beazer, our Compensation Committee historically has employed a defined multiple of approximately 0.8 of his annual retainer (which was set in light of his position of Non-Executive Chairman of our Board of Directors) although this is subject to the discretion of our Compensation Committee.
 The resulting dollar amount is converted to a unit equivalent based on the closing stock price on the grant date, and, in the case of stock options or SSARs, the closing stock price on the grant date is discounted by 60% solely for the purpose of converting the multiple of salary to a unit equivalent; as noted above the exercise price is equal to 100% of fair market value of the common stock on the date of grant.
-In light of the limited number of shares available under the 1999 Plan and the other limitations on equity incentive awards described above, our Compensation Committee determined to grant Mr. Beazer equity compensation of 0.24 of his annual retainer in fiscal 2009.
-However, our Compensation Committee expects to return to payment of the 0.8 multiple if the Beazer Homes USA, Inc. 2010 Equity Incentive Plan is approved by stockholders at the annual meeting and if circumstances are appropriate.
+In light of the limited number of shares available under the 1999 Plan and the other limitations on equity incentive awards described above, our Compensation Committee expects to return to payment of the 0.8 multiple if the Beazer Homes USA, Inc. 2010 Equity Incentive Plan is approved by stockholders at the annual meeting and if circumstances are appropriate.
 Vesting and expiration of such grants of stock options, SSARs and time-based restricted shares are the same as those for the other directors.
-Grants of performance-based shares vest after three years, contingent upon the ranking of the CAGR of total return to stockholders of the Company's common stock as compared to the CAGR of total stockholder return of the stock of the Performance Stock Peer Group over the performan
+Grants of performance-based shares vest after three years, contingent upon the ranking of the CAGR of total return to stockholder return of the stock of the Performance Stock Peer Group over the performance period as described above.